pivotal-mea-pa/qnb-workshop/cloud-ops/README.md

 #### What is PCF
 - **Concepts:** Workload abstractions and the PCF overview.
+- **Whiteboard:** Hey customer what types of workloads are you supporting?
 - **Slides:** what-is-pcf.en.md
 - **Demo/Lab:** Push an App (Refer to Keep notes)